British International School of Houston: History

 The school opened on September 11, 2000, serving children of ages 3 to 13.
 Each year, the British International School added one additional grade by level, until it covered ages 3 to 18.
 The original 14.5 acre campus occupied by the school had previously housed Houston Christian High School.
-Grainne O'Reilly-Askew, the school's first headmistress, said that British companies encountered difficulty in convincing their executives to relocate to Greater Houston, since the area previously did not have a school using the British educational system.
+Grainne O'Reilly-Askew, the school's first headmistress, said that British companies encountered difficulty in convincing their executives to relocate to Greater Houston, since the area previously did not have a school using the Education in the United Kingdom.
 John Major, the former Prime Minister of the United Kingdom, attended the school's official opening.

 The school's enrollment grew quickly after it opened, when it had 75 students.
 By December 2000 the school had 82 students, with 12 on the waiting list for January, when three more teachers were scheduled to begin employment with the school.
 O'Reilly-Askew said that she was not surprised by the increase of interest in the school, since there are a large number of British citizens living in Greater Houston.
 Annette Baird of the Houston Chronicle said that, as of December 2000, the number of British citizens in Greater Houston was estimated to be over 40,000.
 O'Reilly-Askew also stated that several American families showed interest in the school.

 The school's current campus in Greater Katy opened in the fall of 2016.
 The new campus increased student capacity from 850 to 2,000.
 Barrie Scrymgeour is the school's current principal.

 Curriculum

 The British International School of Houston offers the International Baccalaureate Diploma Programme (IBDP) for students in Years 12 and 13 (Grades 11 and 12) and the International General Certificate of Secondary Education (IGCSE) in Years 10 and 11 (Grades 9 and 10).
 The Primary School, which includes Nursery to Year 6 (Pre-K-Grade 5), offers the International Primary Curriculum (IPC).

-Students at the British International School of Houston sit externally graded standardized tests in English, Maths, and Science as recommended by the British National Curriculum (England and Wales) at the end of Years 2, 6 and 9.
+Students at the British International School of Houston sit externally graded standardized tests in English, Maths, and Science as recommended by the National Curriculum for England at the end of Years 2, 6 and 9.
 Optional tests are taken at the end of Years 3, 4, 5, 7 and 8 in Maths and English.
 IGCSE and IB students take external examinations at the end of Years 11 and 13.

 From 2010 to 2016, 100% of the BISH students who took the International Baccalaureate diploma test passed.

 There is a Dutch curriculum program for temporary residents from the Netherlands.
 There is also a program for native French speakers.